mourassss/ClimberContainer/README.md

 # Climber Container
 <a href="https://github.com/ClimberAB/ClimberContainer/releases/download/v1.0.0/cl-container-1.0.0.zip" target="_blank"><img src="./screenshots/downloadbutton.png?raw=true"
 alt="Download latest release" width="400" height="40" border="0" /></a>
  > The Climber Container allows for multiple objects in a container and have possibility to change visualizations with a tab row.
 There is no limitiation to the number of tabs or the type of objects to include.
-It's like having sheets withing sheets and the extension can be used as a navigation system within your Qlik Sense sheet.
+It's like having sheets within sheets and the extension can be used as a navigation system within your Qlik Sense sheet.
 Some of the potential use cases are:

 * Replacing the "Fast Change" functionality of QlikView.